russell/fairy-slipper-migration/api_doc/blockstorage/v1-tags.rst

 .. swagger:tag:: versions
-   :summary: API versions
+   :synopsis: API versions

 .. swagger:tag:: volumes
-   :summary: Volumes
+   :synopsis: Volumes

    The ``snapshot_id`` and ``source_volid`` parameters specify the ID of the snapshot or volume from which the volume originates.
 If the